thalesfdm/ms28s-open-tetris-classic/README.md

 # Open TetrisClassic

- Modernization and improvements of OpenTetris Classic using java programming language
+Modernization and improvements of OpenTetris Classic using Java programming language

 ## About

-### This is a project developed during de software manutenning discipline on UTFPR software engineering degree.
+### This is a project developed during the Software Maintenance subject on UTFPR Software Engineering course.
 The original base project can be found in: https://sourceforge.net/projects/opentetrisclassic/

 ---